Extra! Extra! Read all about it!

 - Ads for lost animals, runaway slaves, traveling companions, etc.

 5. Crossword or other puzzle

-Most modern newspapers include games or puzzles for entertainment.
-Your children can put puzzles in their newspapers, too!
+Since most modern newspapers include puzzles for entertainment, your children can put some in their newspapers, too!

 Crosswords are the most “educational” because they require the student to come up with clues.
 Invite children to come up with crossword vocabulary and appropriate clues that fit the time period.
 These websites will help them generate a printable puzzle: